-The Sr. Research Program Coordinator will be responsible for the conduct of study protocols designed around individuals with pain.
+The Research Program coordinator will be responsible for the conduct of study protocols designed around individuals with pain and symptoms.
 Responsibilities will also include recruiting, enrolling and following participants in the studies, as well as research-related work.
 Works closely with Principal Investigator (PI) in all aspects of study management.
 Communicates with study team and PI on all clinical aspects of patient management.
 Works with other staff members to ensure rapid data entry and high level of quality control.

 Specific Duties & Responsibilities

 Recruit, screen and enroll eligible subjects for participation in research protocols with final authorization from principal investigator and/or research team leader

 As a principal investigator designee, explain the protocol in detail and obtain informed consent from potential subjects

 Verify patient eligibility for studies with principal investigator and/or research team leader

 Obtain medical release of information from patient as needed per protocol